 Why Have a Micro Wedding?

-Not everyone wants to have the large wedding where they are the center of attention.
-For many people, that is incredibly nerve wracking and leads to a lot of nervousness about the wedding day.
-Some people find a lot of joy in that kind of a situation, but it just isn’t for everyone.
+Not everyone wants to have a large wedding where they are the center of attention.
+For many people, that is incredibly nerve-wracking and leads to a lot of nervousness about the wedding day.
+Some people find a lot of joy in that kind of situation, but it just isn’t for everyone.

 Maybe for whatever reason, you need to plan a wedding more quickly.
 Micro weddings can be planned much faster than large events.
 Depending on how quickly you can get a marriage license, you can pull together a micro wedding in just a few days.